veribal/FINLIT_AZUKI/README.md

 ### Hi-Fidelity Mockups
 #### Note
-> If you want to try the game, please start on Frame 53 of our Hi-Fidelity.
+> If you want to try the game, please start on Frame 53 of our Hi-Fidelity Mockups.
 >